 Community-driven crime prevention through environmental design (CPTED) is a long-term gun violence reduction strategy centered on a multi-disciplinary approach of crime prevention that uses urban and architectural design and the management of built and natural environments.5Paul Michael Cozens, Greg Saville, and David Hillier, “Crime Prevention through Environmental Design (CPTED): A Review and Modern Bibliography,” Property Management 23, no. 5 (January 1, 2005): 328–56, https://doi.org/10.1108/02637470510631483.
 By investing in a community’s physical environment and creating spaces in which community members feel safe, cities can discourage and reduce gun violence.
 A rigorous 2018 study found that gun assaults in Philadelphia and its surrounding areas declined by 29.1 percent following the treatment of vacant lots in Philadelphia—especially those in neighborhoods below the poverty line.6Charles C. Branas et al., “Citywide Cluster Randomized Trial to Restore Blighted Vacant Land and Its Effects on Violence, Crime, and Fear,” Proceedings of the National Academy of Sciences of the United States of America 115, no. 12 (2018): 2946–51.
 Multiple studies demonstrate similar and sustained impacts of CPTED on public safety as a whole and, specifically, on gun violence.7Charles C. Branas et al., “A Difference-in-Differences Analysis of Health, Safety, and Greening Vacant Urban Space,” American Journal of Epidemiology 174, no. 11 (December 1, 2011): 1296–1306, https://doi.org/10.1093/aje/kwr273; Michelle Kondo et al., “Effects of Greening and Community Reuse of Vacant Lots on Crime,” Urban Studies (Edinburgh, Scotland) 53, no. 15 (November 2016): 3279–95, https://doi.org/10.1177/0042098015608058.

 Hospital-Based Violence Intervention programs (HVIPs) are based on the premise that there is a unique window of opportunity to engage victims of violence and prevent retaliation in the immediate aftermath of a traumatic injury.8The Health Alliance for Violence Intervention, “What Is a Hospital-Based Violence Intervention Program (HVIP)?,” accessed September 14, 2020, https://www.thehavi.org/what-is-an-hvip.
 As such, HVIPs are typically located in trauma centers and emergency departments, where service providers partner with patients and families immediately after and during the months that follow the injury to ensure that they have the support and resources necessary to heal and remain safe.
-In Baltimore, a study found that individuals who did not participate in an HVIP program were 6 times more likely to be re-hospitalized for a violent injury and 4 times more likely to be convicted of a violent crime than individuals who received the intervention.
-Individuals who received the intervention also saw their employment rate increase from 39 percent to 82 percent, while employment fell for those not in the program.9Carnell Cooper, Dawn M. Eslinger, and Paul D. Stolley, “Hospital-Based Violence Intervention Programs Work,” Journal of Trauma and Acute Care Surgery 61, no. 3 (September 2006): 534–540, https://doi.org/10.1097/01.ta.0000236576.81860.8c.
+In Baltimore, a study found that individuals who did not participate in an HVIP program were six times more likely to be re-hospitalized for a violent injury and four times more likely to be convicted of a violent crime than individuals who received the intervention.
+Among individuals who benefitted from the program employment increased from 39 percent to 82 percent, while employment fell for those not in the program.9Carnell Cooper, Dawn M. Eslinger, and Paul D. Stolley, “Hospital-Based Violence Intervention Programs Work,” Journal of Trauma and Acute Care Surgery 61, no. 3 (September 2006): 534–540, https://doi.org/10.1097/01.ta.0000236576.81860.8c.

 Safe Passage programs provide safe routes to and from schools to reduce student exposure to gun violence.10Everytown for Gun Safety Support Fund, “The Impact of Gun Violence on Children and Teens,” May 29, 2019, https://everytownresearch.org/report/the-impact-of-gun-violence-on-children-and-teens/.
 To achieve this goal, schools, law enforcement, and communities collaboratively establish protocols and procedures that are both community- and resource-informed, tailored to popular modes of travel as well as student arrival and dismissal times.
 In Chicago, safe passage protocols and procedures have been in effect since 2009 and have had substantial effects.
 Incidences of crime along these routes have experienced an average reduction of 28 percent for simple assault and battery and a 32 percent reduction for aggravated assault and battery.
 Furthermore, overall weekday criminal incidents on school grounds have decreased by 39 percent.11Viviane Sanfelice, “Are Safe Routes Effective?
 Assessing the Effects of Chicago’s Safe Passage Program on Local Crimes,” Journal of Economic Behavior & Organization 164 (August 2019): 357–73, https://doi.org/10.1016/j.jebo.2019.06.013.